chonlita/Analytics-Portfolio/README.md

 #### Diabetic Patient Encounter Analysis
 - Built a clustering model to profile the characteristics of diabetic patients.
 - Applied decision tree modeling to identify patients at risk of readmission and used regression-based predictive modeling to analyse the relationship between factors and readmission risk.
+[Decision Tree Model](https://github.com/chonlita/Analytics-Portfolio/blob/main/Python%20Projects/Decision%20Tree_High-Risk%20Readmission.ipynb)

 #### Object Recognition with Deep Learning
 - Trained an Attention-Augmented ResNet34 from scratch on the Caltech-256 dataset, achieving the highest top-1 accuracy (49%) among custom models [From Scratch AA-ResNet](https://github.com/chonlita/Analytics-Portfolio/blob/5607026ad4ca6a08238c27ceb0cb2de6f97a2fc8/Python%20Projects/AA-ResNet.ipynb).